The personal is political: The Carol Hanisch essay

-The essay was published under the title, "The Personal Is Political", in Notes from the Second Year: Women's Liberation in 1970.
+The essay was published under the title, "The Personal Is Political," in Notes from the Second Year: Women's Liberation in 1970.
 The essay's author believes that Shulamith Firestone and Anne Koedt, the book's editors, gave the essay its famous title.
-It has since been reprinted in Radical Feminism: A Documentary Reader.
+The essay has since been reprinted in Radical Feminism: A Documentary Reader.

 Multiple meanings

 The phrase has adopted a number of meanings since first being coined in the 1960s.
 Hanisch herself observed in 2006 that "Like most of the theory created by the Pro-Woman Line radical feminists, these ideas have been revised or ripped off or even stood on their head and used against their original, radical intent."
 This highlights how feminists have interpreted the nature of the connection between the personal and political in divergent ways.